yeeonryu/multiplayer-paint-tutorial/README.md

 # Multiplayer-paint-tutorial

-LAMP Stack Tutorial building a simple realtime multiplayer paint application.
+LAMP Stack Tutorial building a simple real-time multiplayer paint application.

 The application is built following [TechLead tutorial](https://youtu.be/t1aXuJkmTg8).
 Javascript, Firebase, PHP, Python, and Nginx are used for the tutorial.